 14. I am committed to my partner; I will persevere in this relationship; I will be steadfast; I hang in there; I am consistent in acting toward my partner in a loving way; I realize that love is a choice I make and is not exclusively a matter of feelings or emotions; I choose to love even when I don’t feel very loving.

-(Quiz taken from Preparing for Marriage God's Way: A Step-by-Step Guide for Marriage Success Before and After the Wedding by Wayne Mack, pages 66-67)
+(Quiz took from Preparing for Marriage God’s Way: A Step-by-Step Guide for Marriage Success Before and After the Wedding by Wayne Mack, pages 66-67)

 Making it Practical:

 Mr. Mack has us to make a list of all the items where we scored a 0-2.
 The reminder he gives us is that no one but Jesus Christ (or the people in heaven) could get a perfect score of all 4’s.
 We all fall short, but God doesn’t lower the standard just because we don’t reach it.We all fall short, but God doesn't lower the standard just because we don't reach it.